New

 When someone clicks your interview link, they arrive at a branded page that includes:

-The Animated Visual Element
+The Animated Orb

 Project Headline

-Default headline: Your project name.
+Default: Your project name.

 You can customize it to something more descriptive, like "Share Your Thoughts on Our New Onboarding Experience" or "Help Us Build a Better Product."
 See Customizing Branding for how to edit this.